kivy/kivy/doc/sources/installation/installation-macosx.rst

 .. note::

-    This method has only been tested on Mac OSX 10.7 Snow Leopard 64-bit.
+    This method has only been tested on Mac OSX 10.7 Lion 64-bit.
     For versions prior to 10.7 or 10.7 32-bit, you have to install the components yourself.
 We suggest using
     `homebrew <http://mxcl.github.com/homebrew/>`_ to do that.